 After you finish your apprenticeship, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

 I previously found it hard to balance college work during the day and part-time retail work in the evenings, so the degree apprenticeship is a perfect way to earn whilst I learn.
 My responsibilities at work have given me experience that I can apply in the learning environment as well as confidence which helps with assessments such as presentations.

-Each unit on this course is worth a certain number of credits.
-In each year, you need to study units worth 60–80 credits.
+Each module on this course is worth a certain number of credits.
+In each year, you need to study modules worth 60–80 credits.